SFWA Manager of the Year

 The Scottish Football Writers' Association Manager of the Year (often called the SFWA Manager of the Year, or simply the Scottish Manager of the Year) award is given to the manager in Scottish football who is seen to have been the best manager of the previous season.
 The award is voted for by the members of the Scottish Football Writers' Association.

 The award was first given in 1987, and was won by Dundee United boss Jim McLean.
 The award has been won by a manager in the top division of the Scottish football league system in all but two years, 1990, when the award went to Scotland manager Andy Roxburgh and 1995 when the award was given to Jimmy Nicholl who managed Raith Rovers in the First Division.
 There is a similar award made by PFA Scotland, the PFA Scotland Manager of the Year, which was first given in 2007.

 List of winners

-As of 2022, the award has been presented 36 times and won by 24 different managers.
-Walter Smith (7), Neil Lennon (3), Martin O'Neill (3), Dick Advocaat (2) and Steve Clarke (2) are the managers who have won the award more than once.
+As of 2025, the award has been presented 39 times and won by 24 different managers.
+Walter Smith (7), Neil Lennon (3), Martin O'Neill (2), Dick Advocaat (2), Steve Clarke (2), Derek McInnes (2), Ange Postecoglou (2) and Brendan Rodgers (2) have won the award more than once.
+McInnes is the only manager to have won the award with more than one club.